-The twenties saw The Strand Palace Hotel expand, taking over the neighbouring Haxell’s Hotel.
+The twenties saw Strand Palace expand, taking over the neighbouring Haxell’s Family Hotel.
 But the real story was a spectacular redesign.
-New Art Deco features – including a foyer so iconic that it is now owned by the V&A museum – proved a hit with fashionable Londoners, and made the hotel a firm fixture on the capital’s social scene.
+New art deco features – including a foyer so iconic that it is now owned by the V&A museum – proved a hit with fashionable Londoners, and made the hotel a firm fixture on the capital’s social scene.

 The hotel adapted quickly to the Second World War, providing accommodation for American servicemen, accepting ration vouchers in its restaurants and sheltering guests in its basement during air raids.
 Not everything changed, however – the hotel’s regular dances continued, offering a much-needed escape for war-weary Londoners.